GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 ## ConfigSync

-This example installs ConfigSync on two clusters and configures them to pull config from different `deploy/clusters/${cluster-name}/` directories in the same Git repository.
+This tutorial installs ConfigSync on two clusters and configures them to pull config from different `deploy/clusters/${cluster-name}/` directories in the same Git repository.

 ## Progressive rollouts

-This example demonstrates the deployment of resources to multiple clusters at the same time.
+This tutorial demonstrates the deployment of resources to multiple clusters at the same time.
 In a production environment, you may want to reduce the risk of rolling out changes by deploying to each cluster individually and/or by deploying to a staging environment first.

 One way to do that is to change `.spec.git.revision` in the RootSync for each cluster to point to a specific commit SHA or tag.
 That way, ConfigSync will pull from a specific revision for each cluster, instead of pulling from `HEAD` of the `main` branch everywhere.
 This method may help protect against complete outage and allow for easy rollbacks, at the cost of a few more commits per rollout.